Skip to main content

 • Export value = Yes

-To to this, right-click the check box and click the Options tab.
+To do this, right-click the check box and click the Options tab.

 A note about the PDF form customer signature

-The signature box for the customer signature field must be labeled as Customer Signature or Customer_Signature in both the PDF file and in the merge field in Settings/PDF Forms.
-Anything else and the field will not hold the customer's signature.
+The signature box for the customer signature field must be labeled as Customer Signature or Customer_Signature in both the PDF file and the merge field in Settings/PDF Forms.
+If it is labeled otherwise, the field will not hold the customer's signature.

 PDF form Customer Signature box